 If we understand theology correctly we are much better equipped to identify and resist the spiritual abuse tactics which are employed to oppress victims of abuse.
 And our love for the Lord becomes even stronger and more vivifying, because we have sloughed off wrong ideas about God and the Christian life.

-Pastor John Fonville is well equipped to explain what Lordship Salvation is, how the doctrine originated, and, most importantly, how it diverges from biblical truth.
-He grew up as a Southern Baptist and studied at John MacArthur’s Master’s Seminary where he was taught Lordship Salvation theology.
+Pastor John Fonville is well-equipped to explain what Lordship Salvation is, how the doctrine originated, and, most importantly, how it diverges from biblical truth.
+He grew up as a Southern Baptist and studied at John MacArthur’s Master’s Seminary where he was taught Lordship Salvation Theology.
 He later came to realize how erroneous Lordship Salvation was.
-So he is very able to explain what Lordship Salvation is…and what its errors are.
+So he is very able to explain what Lordship Salvation is….and what its errors are.

-Note well: both John Macarthur and John Piper have a Lordship Salvation theology.
+Note well: both John MacArthur and John Piper have a Lordship Salvation Theology.

 I urge all our readers to listen to this podcast: Lordship Salvation, with Pastor John Fonville.
 There is some preliminary material and then Ps Fonville comes on about 6:27.

 I (Barb) had heard the term ‘Lordship Salvation’ before, but I didn’t know what it was.
 What an eye-opener it was to listen to this podcast!

-The Lordship Salvation doctrine arose because of a concern back in the 80’s and early 90’s that the double benefits of salvation — justification and sanctification — were being separated.
+The Lordship Salvation doctrine arose because of a concern back in the 80s and early 90s that the double benefits of salvation — justification and sanctification — were being separated.

 In order to correct this error, John MacArthur wrote a book The Gospel According To Jesus: What Is Authentic Faith.
-He argued that Jesus is both Savior and Lord to all who believe.
+He argued that Jesus is both Saviour and Lord to all who believe.
 So MacArthur and his followers came to be known as the Lordship Salvation camp.